weefbellington/screenplay/README.md

 1. It acts as a controller for your Views, automatically creating and detaching Views from the screen when they are no longer needed.
 2. It animates between Views during screen transitions.
-3. It provides a component-oriented architecture which can be used to apply to bind behavior to screen views.
+3. It provides a component-oriented architecture which can be used to bind behavior to screen views.

 ###2.
 Core principles